hereishd/K8S-Cluster-From-Scratch/README.md

 ```
 &nbsp;Note the IP from enp0s8
 <br/><br/>
-&nbsp;Alternatively, you can get the IP from
+&nbsp;Alternatively, you can get the IP from:
 ```
 ip addr show | grep enp0s8
 ```